MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 ## Managed identity

+> [!NOTE]
+> The managed identity must have the appropriate role-based access control (RBAC) role assignments to be able to perform the read/write operations.
+See [Storage access control](#storage-access-control.)

 Append `;managed_identity=...` to the connection string.
 Azure Data Explorer will use the managed identity, either system or user-assigned, to make requests and access resources.
 * For a system-assigned managed identity, append `;managed_identity=system`.
 * For a user-assigned managed identity, append the object ID of the user-assigned managed identity, with the following format: `;managed_identity={object_id}`.

-### When should you use this method?

-In unattended flows, no AAD principal can be derived in order to execute queries and commands, and therefore managed identities are the only viable authentication solution.

-For more information on how to use managed identities with your cluster, see [managed identities overview](/azure/data-explorer/managed-identities-overview).
-The managed identity must have the appropriate role-based access control (RBAC) role assignments to be able to perform the read/write operations.

 >[!NOTE]
 > Managed identity is only supported in specific Azure Data Explorer flows.
 For more information, see [Managed identities overview](/azure/data-explorer/managed-identities-overview).